zaphpa/zaphpa/index.md

 1. add($string) - adds a string to output buffer
 1. flush($code, $format) - sends current output buffer to client.
 Can take optional output code (defaults to 200) and output format
    (defaults to request format) arguments.
-Caution: obviously you can/should only indicate $code or $format, the first time you invoke them, since these values can not be set once output is sent to the client.
+   **Caution**: obviously you can/should only indicate $code or $format, the first time you invoke the method, since these values can not be set once output is sent to the client.
 1. send($code, $format) - sends current output buffer to the client and terminates response.

 # Output format aliases